walterhiggins/ScriptCraft/docs/YoungPersonsGuideToProgrammingMinecraft.md

 ## Next Steps

-This guide is meant as a gentle introduction to programming and modding Minecraft using the Javascript Programming Language.
+This guide is meant as a gentle introduction to programming and modding Minecraft using the JavaScript Programming Language.
-Javascript is a very powerful and widely-used programming language and there are many more aspects and features of the language which are not covered here.
+JavaScript is a very powerful and widely-used programming language and there are many more aspects and features of the language which are not covered here.
 If you want to dive deeper into programming and modding minecraft, I recommend reading the accompanying [ScriptCraft API